 Population growth, industrialization, and the consumption of fossil fuels have increased global environmental problems.
 The course examines the ways in which nation-states and/or international institutions have addressed these environmental concerns.
 Depending on the instructor, the focus of the course is either the environmental problems of a particular area (e.g., Latin America, Russia or Asia) or a broader global arena (e.g., international institutions and the environment).
 Offered alternate years.

-This American environmental history course explores the social construction of nature in the 20th century, looking at the roots (both natural and cultural) of contemporary environmental issues.
+This American environmental history course explores the social construction of nature in the 21st century, looking at the roots (both natural and cultural) of contemporary environmental issues.
 To figure out what nature means to us now, students study the history of stuff, the culture of grasslands and lawns, the changing character of the city and the country, the nature of the suburbs, the conservation and preservation movements, different energy ecologies, the nature of TV, the contemporary environmental movement, and alternative ecological practices.
 They also use the St. Olaf campus as a case study of environmental design.
 Offered annually.
-Counts towards American studies major.
+Counts toward American studies major.

 This course explores key concepts of ecology, focusing explicitly on the ideal of ecological sustainability for the St. Olaf campus.
 Students attend both to contemporary environmental issues and to the ideas and institutions that shape human resource use.
 Working groups research topics such as curriculum, clothes, cars, water, waste, food, energy, procurement, and landscape in the context of American religious and environmental values.
 Offered annually.
 Counts toward American studies major.